How to plan computer vision features and choose the right provider

 The most important is model accuracy.
 There is not a solution that can provide a 100% accuracy because your customer’s images are going to be so much different.
 Reaching 80–90% accuracy is great!

 This might be the hardest part to recognize.
 I recommend training custom model for patterns because we want every image to have a pattern label.
-General models can detect strong patterns but do not provide pattern for every search.
+General models can detect strong patterns but do not provide pattern for every option.
 Having 20 pattern categories means we need to only about 400 images of socks for custom model training.
 More information about custom vision dataset is mentioned in this post.
+A custom image recognition model can be trained online via browser, just login to app.ximilar.com and build your own models.

 General vision can also detect the type of sock.
-I tested few socks and got mostly “outdoor shoe” result which is not very accurate.
-I prefer to spend one more hour on getting images from my e-shop database and sorting them into classes rather than having blank spaces in my image recognition engine.
+I tested a few socks and got mostly “outdoor shoe” results which are not very accurate.
+I prefer to spend one more hour on getting images from my e-shop database and sorting them into classes, rather than having blank spaces in my image recognition engine.
 Using a custom model also leads to higher accuracy on classification.

 Having three parameters extracted from an image and saved in the database, we are now able to create the matching logic.

-Most of the computer vision task is more complex than what one provider can deliver.
-It often needs some insight into business and so it is necessary to take a time and think about the goals and path to our goals.
-Even with easy to implement solutions like Google Vision we will need a backend programmer to make a good “Socks Matching Engine” feature work.
-Experimenting with different service providers is the way to reach the best for your customers.
+Most computer vision tasks are more complex than what one provider can deliver.
+It often needs some insight into business, so it is necessary to take time and think about the path to our goals.
+Most of the solutions like Google Vision or Azure AI services are very expensive for training and deploying your custom models.